vindarel/lisp-journey/content/web-dev.md

 ## Tests

-Testing with a local DB.
+Testing with a local DB: what's involved ?

 We would use [envy](https://github.com/fukamachi/envy) to switch configurations.